Louisiana Tech vs. Southern Miss NCAA Football Odds, Plays and Insights | November 19, 2021

 Over/Under Insights

-- Louisiana Tech and its opponents have gone over the current 51-point total in seven of 10 games this season.
+- Louisiana Tech and its opponents have gone over the current 50-point total in seven of 10 games (70%) this season.

-- These two squads surrender a combined 63.7 points per game, 12.7 more than this contest's over/under.
+- This contest's over/under is 13.7 points fewer than the 63.7 these two squads combine to give up per game in 2021.

-- The Bulldogs and their opponents have scored an average of 58.4 points per game in 2021, 7.4 more than Friday's total.
+- The average total in Bulldogs games this season is 58.4, 8.4 points more than Friday's total of 50.

-- The 51 over/under in this game is 1.3 points above the 49.7 average total in Golden Eagles games this season.
+- The 49.7 PPG average total in Golden Eagles games this season is 0.3 points fewer than this game's over/under.

 Louisiana Tech Stats and Trends

-- In Louisiana Tech's 10 games this season, it has four wins against the spread.
+- Louisiana Tech has four wins against the spread in 10 games this season.

-- Louisiana Tech has hit the over in 70% of its opportunities this year (seven times in 10 games with a set point total).
+- Louisiana Tech has eclipsed the over/under in 70% of its opportunities this year (seven times in 10 games with a set point total).

 - In games that Louisiana Tech picks up more than 365.0 yards, the team is 4-2 against the spread and 2-4 overall.